The Leakey Foundation is proud to announce the recipients of the 2020 Franklin Mosher Baldwin Memorial Fellowships.

 Mr. Alamsyah is currently on leave as a research archaeologist at the Indonesian National Research Centre of Archaeology while pursuing a master’s degree.
 Building on his work at Liang Bua, he intends to learn the techniques of zooarchaeological analysis in order to study the 270,000+ faunal specimens from this site to elucidate the paleoecology of Homo floresiensis.
 As well, he will learn stable isotope analysis techniques to be able to reconstruct the diets of this faunal assemblage.
 Upon completion of his studies, he will return to his permanent position at the National Research Centre where he plans to establish a dedicated zooarchaeological laboratory.
 In conjunction with the University of Indonesia, he also intends to seek government funding to build a stable isotope facility there.

 Penina Emanuel Kadalida – Tanzania

 Ms. Kadalida is pursuing a PhD to become a broadly trained paleoanthropologist.
 She wants to learn to analyze/interpret biological evidence, such as skeletal and faunal remains, and cultural evidence, such as stone tools and other artifacts, with the goal of understanding the evolution and development of hominins.
 Specifically, her research will concentrate on finding evidence for Acheulian biface variability and distribution as an indicator of hominid mobility in Northern Tanzania, especially at a newly discovered site on the Mbulu Plateau.
-She is currently an assistant lecturer at the University of Dar es Salaam, teaching basics in archaeology.
+She is currently an assistant lecturer at the University of Dar es Salaam, teaching archaeology.
 Upon completing her doctoral studies, her goal is to become a senior researcher in paleoanthropology and to expand research capabilities in Tanzania by establishing a paleoanthropological lab there.